HL7/vrdr/input/pagecontent/scope_of_the_vrdr_fhir_ig.md

 ### Scope
 The primary scope of this VRDR FHIR IG is the reporting of incidents of death by State Registrars to the NCHS.
 The data content of this dataflow contains an aggregation of data collected in preceding dataflows and used in additional dataflows related to the secondary use of death information such as clinical research, law enforcement, and health policy determination.
-To support an EHR workflow the VRDR FHIR IG scope has been expanded.
-The data content of deaths reported in a hospital has been added to support the content for deaths in a hospital to a State vital records office.
+For the EHR workflow use case the scope has been expanded to support reporting deaths from a hospital to a jurisdictional vital records office.

 <center>
 <table><tr><td><img src="Scope.png" style="width:100%;"/></td></tr></table>